zsparal/api-documentation/source/onboarding/getting-started.rst

 After the authorization, the customer will be sent to the redirect URL provided in the `hosted onboarding settings
 <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_.

-  .. note::  With successful authorization a query string will be added to the redirect URL, for example: ``https://www.yourapp.com/payments/settings?code=bvS9VpCVbvBrQVfSdG9F3aNtWszdQnzz``
+  .. note::  A query string containing an auth code will be added to the redirect URL, for example: ``https://www.yourapp.com/payments/settings?code=bvS9VpCVbvBrQVfSdG9F3aNtWszdQnzz``

 You can now generate the oAuth access tokens for this customer using the :doc:`Generate tokens endpoint </reference/oauth2/tokens>` and store them.
 You will use this token for all the requests regarding that customer.